-Living In The Wider World
+Living in The Wider World

-(Specific lessons and 5 minutes a day)
+(Specific lessons and 5 minutes a day - this is also linked to daily collective reflection)

-PHSE themes are also explored through other subjects in the curriculum for example computing, science, P.E. as well as through school assemblies, class discussions, 7 Up and 5 minutes a day.
+PHSE themes are also explored through other subjects in the curriculum, for example, computing, science, P.E., as well as through school assemblies, class discussions.

+7 Up and 5 minutes a day.

-Every half term there are specific sessions in each of the classes relating to
+Every half term, there are specific sessions in each of the classes relating to

-- 1 No Outsiders book and subsequent session(s) - 1 focused session(s) on mental health, peer on peer abuse and emotional well being - 1 focused session(s) on Living in the Wider World this can be a follow up from 5 mins a day or objective specific tasks. - Weekly reflection sheets for the older children
+- 1 No Outsiders book and subsequent session(s) - 1 focused session(s) on mental health, child-on-child abuse and emotional well-being - 1 focused session(s) on Living in the Wider World this can be a follow-up from 5 mins a day or objective-specific tasks. - Weekly reflection sheets for the older children